5 Estate Planning Mistakes Even Smart Investors Make

 Good financial planning decisions can make you smile

 “Effective financial planning is 90% mental.
 The other half is about money.” — David Martin, Eltero Financial Partners Ok.
 So, I might have stolen and paraphrased Yogi Berra’s famous quote about baseball being 90% mental with the other half being physical.
-The math might not add up but there’s a lot more correct […]
+The math might not add up but there’s a lot more correct about this […]

 Why an Investment Policy Statement is your Best Financial Ally